 When and where are the Brazoria County Master Gardener classes held?

-A. Our 2018 Intern Training Program host daytime classes once a week on Thursdays, from 8:30 am – 3:30 pm.
-Classes are conducted at the Brazoria Environmental Education Station (BEES), 799 East Hospital Drive, Angleton, 77515.
+A. Our Intern Training Program host daytime classes once a week on Thursdays, from 8:30 am – 3:30 pm.
+Due to the pandemic, classes may be conducted online with blended in-person instruction.
+Annual programs include participation at the Brazoria Environmental Education Station (BEES), 799 East Hospital Drive, Angleton, 77515.
 Our campus consists of one classroom facility, and grounds with featured gardens, orchard and row crop growing areas.
-More info about the BEES facility, browse online at: https://txmg.org/brazoria/bees-education-station/education-station/.
+More info about the BEES facility, browse online at: https://txmg.org/brazoria/

 What is the registration fee, and what does it cover?

-A. The fee for the course is $120 per individual.
-Each participant receives a training program resource binder, an excellent reference and study guide.
-Registration fees also cover class refreshments, program field trip and speakers’ fees as applicable.
+A. The fee for the course is $200 per individual.
+Each participant receives a Texas Master Gardener handbook, an excellent reference and study guide.
+Registration fees also cover additional program materials, field trip and speakers’ fees as applicable.

 What is the deadline for submitting applications?

-All Brazoria County residents are eligible to apply.
-Applicant residents are also welcome along the borders of Fort Bend, Harris and Galveston Counties.
-Applications will be available online annually in October.
-You may call Brazoria County AgriLife Extension Administrative Assistant Jean Godwin (979-864-1558) or email (firstname.lastname@example.org) for additional program information or needing assistance with the application process.
+Applications will be available online annually in early November and to selected individuals.
+You may call Brazoria County AgriLife Extension Administrative Assistant Jean Godwin (979-864-1558) or email (email@example.com) for additional program information or needing assistance with the application process.

 How are applicants selected for the course?